Your school board

 - ensure that the school or kura gives effect to Te Tiriti o Waitangi.

 - appoints and supports the principal and assesses their performance

 - is a good employer to its staff.
 The board employs all the staff including the principal.
-This means that the board has a responsibility to make sure that the school or kura provides a safe and healthy environment for them all to work in, and obeys the law about employment conditions.
+This means that the board has a responsibility to make sure that the school or kura provides a safe and healthy environment for them all to work in, and obeys the laws about employment.